guyleonard/genomics_adventure/chapter_3/task_1.md

 Okay, now we are happy again! :smiley: We can continue on our journey, remember we were hoping to extract the unmapped reads for assembly.
 However, we need our reads in FASTQ format, but right now they are trapped in BAM format.

-To convert them we will use the [bamtofastq](https://bedtools.readthedocs.io/en/latest/content/tools/bamtofastq.html):mag: program from the [bedtools](https://bedtools.readthedocs.io/en/latest/index.html):mag: There are other tools that you can use too, for example in the [Picard](http://picard.sourceforge.net/):mag: package there is a tool called SamToFastq which provides a similar function.
+To convert them we will use the [bamtofastq](https://bedtools.readthedocs.io/en/latest/content/tools/bamtofastq.html):mag: program from the [bedtools](https://bedtools.readthedocs.io/en/latest/index.html):mag: package.
+There are other tools that you can use too, for example in the [Picard](http://picard.sourceforge.net/):mag: package there is a tool called SamToFastq which provides a similar function.
 But we will not use this today.
 ```
 bedtools bamtofastq -i unmapped.bam -fq unmapped_r1.fastq -fq2 unmapped_r2.fastq
 ```